chemaar/rdfindex/README.md

 * It is not possible to use select modifiers such as "LIMIT, HAVING or ORDER" but taking into account that this work is focused on the computation process and the client should be in charge of presenting the results we consider it is not an issue to be solved.
+* Would it be better to use the property "skos:narrower" instead of "part-of"?

 ## Conclusions